tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is EMPTY; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of "nation" by the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is bdq:Empty; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of "nation" by the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 ### Information Elements